bitrise-io/devcenter/_articles/en/contributors/creating-your-own-bitrise-project-scanner.md

 - cli
 - builds
 - bitrise.yml
-summary: 'The project scanner is a tool that identifies the given project''s type and generates a basic Bitrise configuration.
+description: 'The project scanner is a tool that identifies the given project''s type and generates a basic Bitrise configuration.
 Each supported project type has its own scanner: these scanners are stored as separate packages.'
 menu: